gerhynes/java-notes/README.md

 To create an instance of an object, use the `new` keyword followed by the class's constructor.

-The type of constructor used depends on the parameter signature.
+The type of constructor used is the one that matches the parameter list.
+You can use the default constructor or pass arguments to it.

 ```java
 // Rectangle 1